 “Unfortunately, the riseform, important as it is, does not tell the fisherman very much…it tells him only that a trout is feeding and in a few circumstances it may tell him what kind of an insect is being taken.
 That is all.
 [The riseform does not] reveal the direction from which the rise came.
 It does not tell how far the trout drifted with the insect before the rise occurred…or whether he took the insect facing upstream, across stream, or downstream.

 Though I thoroughly enjoy Marinaro’s writings, my own observations run counter to several of his conclusions.
 Indeed, the riseform does reveal the direction from which the rise came and, in the case of rivers, it does tell us whether the trout was facing upstream, across stream, or downstream.

 Look carefully at a riseform.
 Small waves are created by the movement of the fish.
 These waves are not uniform in height across the riseform—there is a high and a low side.
-In the photo above it’s quite clear that the high side is on the left.
-The low side is to the right.
+In the photo above it’s quite clear that the high side is on the left, the low side on the right.
 An arrow drawn from the low to high side of any riseform points in the direction the fish is moving at the time of the rise.
-Our fish in the photo is moving to the left.
+The fish in the photo is moving to the left.
 (The dissipating waves outside the immediate riseform are from a previous rise.)